How I Went From Photographer to Filmmaker With No Budget or Experience

 Then I showed it to a friend with filmmaking experience.
 He helped shape it into a narrative flow.

-Forget hunting for the most expensive DP (Director of Photography) or renting a RED camera.
+Forget hunting for the most expensive DP or renting a RED camera.
 The real challenge is finding someone who cares about your story.
 I found my cinematographer among my friends.
-He had already won awards, screened films at Cannes, and was just as passionate about indie projects as I was.
-He believed in the vision, even without a budget.
-He helped me shoot and edit both films - for a symbolic fee.
-We worked late into the night, traveled together, filmed in heat and rain, and made something we’re both proud of.
+He had screened films at Cannes, won accolades, and shared my enthusiasm for indie projects.
+He believed in the vision, even without money.
+He helped me shoot and edit both films – for a symbolic fee.
+We stayed up late, filmed in heat and rain, and built something we both take pride in.

 If you’re just starting out: